Not on our newsletter mailing list?

 Allen County SPCA Receives $5000 Grant from Petsmart

-PetSmart presented the Allen County SPCA with a donation totaling $5,000 to support our nonprofit shelter's work in underserved areas in the community.
+PetSmart presented the Allen County SPCA with $5,000 donation to support our nonprofit shelter's work in underserved areas in the community.

-The Allen County SPCA, which has been helping local animals for 65 years, recently expanded its services to help pet parents in underserved communities with access to basic pet care and supplies through our Pets for Life program.
+The Allen County SPCA, which has been helping local animals for over 65 years, recently expanded its services to help pet parents in underserved communities, providing access to basic pet care and supplies through the Pets for Life program.

 PetSmart provided this charitable donation through its PetSmart Gives Back initiative.
 This initiative focuses on giving back to local communities throughout the nation in support of organizations that enrich people's lives through the power of pets.

 Allen County SPCA Receives Generous Grant from the Foellinger Foundation

 The Allen County SPCA is most grateful for a $10,000 operating grant from the Foellinger Foundation.
 This funding will enable us to continue our important, life-saving work in the community and advance our mission to help area homeless pets.

 The Allen County SPCA is pleased to have received a grant from Best Friends Animal Society for its Name Your Feline Adoption Fee initiative to help homeless pets right here in Allen County.